 Breast cancer is never easy to deal with.
 We will make every effort to ensure that you are dealt with sensitively, and that the best possible advice is given to you.
 Our aim is to make sure that you are presented with every opportunity to make the choice that is right for you.

-The goal of surgery is a symmetrical, natural result.
+The goals of surgery is a symmetrical, natural result.
 A breast can be rebuilt from your own tissues (autologous) or with the use of a breast implant (alloplastic) or a combination of both.
 The choice of operation is dependent upon many factors, including your body shape and size of breast to be reconstructed, your age and general health, additional cancer treatment such as radiotherapy and of course, your personal preference.

 Reconstruction is performed either at the time of your cancer surgery (immediate) or after completing your breast cancer treatment (delayed).
 Breast reconstruction is often a “staged” procedure with the breast mound being built in the first stage along with any surgical adjustments desired for the other breast.
 In the second stage, a nipple and areola are made as well as any necessary minor changes to the size and contour of the reconstructed breast.